sgdavidw/dwcaptchademo/Login_with_TCCAPTCHA.md

 1. **Interface Usage**: The SDK provides the necessary interfaces:
    - `TencentCaptchaConfig.ITencentCaptchaPrivacyPolicy`
+     - The `userAgreement()` function must return `true` for the SDK to work
+     - In production, implement proper privacy policy checks before returning `true`
+     - Returning `false` will prevent SDK integration
    - `TencentCaptchaConfig.ICaptchaDeviceInfoProvider`

+2. **Privacy Policy Implementation**:
+   - The demo returns `true` for simplicity
+   - In a real application, you should:
+     - Show your privacy policy to users
+     - Get explicit user consent
+     - Store user's privacy preferences
+     - Return the actual user agreement status

-2. **WebView Settings**: Ensure all required WebView settings are enabled for proper CAPTCHA functionality.
+3. **WebView Settings**: Ensure all required WebView settings are enabled for proper CAPTCHA functionality.

-3. **UI Thread**: Always update UI elements on the main thread using `runOnUiThread`.
+4. **UI Thread**: Always update UI elements on the main thread using `runOnUiThread`.

-4. **Error Handling**: Implement proper error handling and user feedback.
+5. **Error Handling**: Implement proper error handling and user feedback.

-5. **Testing**: Test the CAPTCHA implementation thoroughly with different network conditions.
+6. **Testing**: Test the CAPTCHA implementation thoroughly with different network conditions.

 ## Troubleshooting